knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

  * Filament Runout Sensor can be deactivated in the menu
  * Power outage support
  * Print bed size enlarged to 220 x 225 x 210 mm
+ * Automatic slowdown in if the data is not received fast enough

 What's better in coparison to other firmwares (bug fixes):
  * Tidy special menu